 You have been looking forward to this dive.
 You take a giant step off the dive boat and find yourself in warm crystal clear tropical waters.
 Soon you start your descent.
-Around you there are beautiful tropical fish trying to figure out who is dropping in to see them.
+Around you, there are beautiful tropical fish trying to figure out who is dropping in to see them.
 You are headed down to a splash of color that extends as far as you can see.
 You have seen fish like these before when you visited an aquarium, this time it is different.
 They are around you, no glass, it is their home.
 You see a turtle graciously moving below you, it seems not to have a care in the world.
 Welcome to the world of reef diving.

-What is a Reef?
+Reef Diving – What is a Reef?

-In reality, some of the best diving are in the waters that are in the realm of the Open Water Diver.
-Most species of coral rely on algae growth for its own growth and that algae requires sunlight.
+In reality, some of the best diving is in the waters that are in the realm of the Open Water Diver.
+Most species of coral rely on algae growth for their own growth and algae require sunlight.
 While a few coral species will grow as deep as 150 feet /45 meters and a few black corals as deep as 450 feet/ 135 meters, the majority are in less than 100 feet /30 meters.
 The largest concentrations are often in less than 60 feet/ 18 meters.

 What we see as a reef, is a combination of living organisms and the skeleton remains of earlier ones.
 A living skin if you will.
 The reef foundation builders are the stony coral polyp.
 These creatures are very small averaging 1 mm /.04 inches to 3 mm /.11 inches.
-They are the simplest of creatures, a few layers of tissue, a mouth and tentacles.
+They are the simplest of creatures, with a few layers of tissue, a mouth, and tentacles.
 They, with the help of their algae which also gives them their color, excretes a calcium carbonate shell.
 They will live in this shell and retreat into it when stressed or threatened.

 When the polyp dies the shell remains, and another polyp or coral larvae (planulae) may attach themselves and grow.
 Thousands of these polyps will form colonies.
 In time, larger species of coral will grow.
 The living portion of the reef is only a thin layer.
 NOAA Coral Reef Conservation Program (CRCP) has an interesting web page that gives a scientific explanation of coral reef development.

 A few interesting facts about coral reefs can give us a better understanding of them.
 Even a small isolated reef will support a complex ecosystem.
 Coral reefs are the home of over 25% of the marine life in the world and over 35% will spend at least a portion of their life on the reefs.
-However, reefs cover only one quarter of one percent of the ocean floor.
+However, reefs cover only one-quarter of one percent of the ocean floor.
 The majority of these reefs are found in three areas, the Coral Triangle, the Great Barrier Reef, and Mesoamerican reef systems.

 Major Reef Systems

-Most of the land mass around continents and islands in the tropical zones will have some form of coral formations.
+Most of the landmass around continents and islands in the tropical zones will have some form of coral formations.
 There are three forms of reefs: the barrier reef, the fringe reef, and the atoll.
 The barrier reefs are the ones we hear the most about, especially the two largest, the Great Barrier Reef of Australia and the Mesoamerican reef system.
-Both of these reef systems include a number of smaller barrier and fringe reefs.
+Both of these reef systems include a number of smaller barriers and fringe reefs.

-The main characteristic of a fringe reef is that it attaches or nearly attaches to land.
+The main characteristic of a fringe reef is that it attaches or nearly attaches to the land.
 The fringe does not have the continental edge that a barrier reef does and if it has a lagoon it is not very large.
-Any reef that you will dive from shore or near land will likely be a fringe reef.
+Any reef that you will dive from the shore or near land will likely be a fringe reef.
 They are the most common of the reefs.

 We have mentioned the two largest barrier reefs, the Coral Triangle area is the third large concentration of coral.
-The Coral Triangle represents an area with the greatest bio-diversity in the world.
+The Coral Triangle represents an area with the greatest biodiversity in the world.
 Quoting the World Wide Fund For Nature,

-There is one more form of reef that does not fit the scientific view and that is the artificial reef.
+There is one more form of a reef that does not fit the scientific view and that is the artificial reef.
 Since man has first started going to sea, boats have been sunk.
 When sitting on the bottom, they attract different marine life who rapidly move in.
-Seaweed, algae and other marine life floating in the current may also find these ship wrecks.
+Seaweed, algae, and other marine life floating in the current may also find these shipwrecks.
 Coral larvae may also take roots here and start the growth of a colony.